juliusbaechle/QlockToo/README.md

 Then connect the ESP32 via a data cable and press upload.
 If you see the pattern "____....._____.....", you have to press the boot button.

+To upload the websites and the configuration too, you have to upload the `/data`
+folder by starting the `ESP32 Sketch Data Upload` in your Arduino IDE.

 ## Code Customization
 - **Change language**